HBM/md-components/decisions/own-implementation.md

 3. We care about the Google Material Design Styleguide

-	The [menu](https://material.google.com/components/menus.html) component (or select / dropdown) is probably the hardest to implement.
+	The menu component (or select / dropdown) ([spec](https://material.google.com/components/menus.html), [demo](https://hbm.github.io/md-components/#/select)) is probably one of the hardest to implement.
 If you take a look at the videos you'll see that the list always appears on top of the selected element.
 The list is automatically scrolled to the right position and the selected item never repeats itself.
 Check out our implementation.
 You'll love it.

+	Also compare the chips component ([spec](https://material.google.com/components/chips.html), [demo](https://hbm.github.io/md-components/#/chip)) ot other implementations.